 You can also set your thermostat only one degree down during winters – and one degree upwards for the summer.

-Just making this “one little degree” change can reduce the power that thermostat uses by a whopping 10%.
+Just making this “one little degree” change can reduce the power that the thermostat uses by a whopping 10%.

 Use Natural Sunlight